3 Reasons Why Instagram Is Reef’s Social Network of the Year

 Tag ’em for discovery.
 Another one of Reef’s top-performing Instagram posts which led to audience growth was this one.

-A video posted by Reef (@reef_usa) on
+A post shared by Reef (@reef) on

 This post tags two major surfers, which in turn makes Reef more likely to be discovered by relevant followers using the Discover feature.